Average Cost of College – Facts & Figures

-As one of the most popular study destinations in the world with over 624,000 international students and counting, Australia has a lot to offer.
-Unfortunately, the costs of attending a university Down Under are quite high, with estimates suggesting that a student must pay about A$20,290 (~$14,600) per year on living costs and AU$30,840 (~$22,170) on tuition.
+While there’s a lot to look forward to if you go to study Down Under, the cost of college in Australia is quite high, with estimates suggesting that a student must pay about A$20,290 (~$14,600) per year on living costs and AU$30,840 (~$22,170) on tuition.
 This would put the average cost of a college degree obtained in Australia at a minimum of $169,840.

 The Bottom Line